 Risk Factors for Varicose and Spider Veins

-A large percent of the US adult population experiences some type of vein disorder.
+A large percentage of the US adult population experiences some type of vein disorder.
 In fact, it’s estimated that up to 40% of US adults experience a vein disorder.
 Varicose and spider veins are among the most common vein disorders.
-Varicose and spider veins vary in either being purely cosmetic issues, or being related to a deeper venous problem.
+Varicose and spider veins vary in either being purely cosmetic issues or being related to a deeper venous problem.
 Common risk factors for Varicose veins and spider veins include:

 - Standing often at work

 - Hormonal changes during pregnancy, puberty, and menopause

 - Conditions that cause increased pressure in the abdomen including things such as constipation, tumors, and externally worn garments like girdles.